 More backpacker accommodations in El Nido

-If the above don’t suit you or are full, don’t worry—here are other options.
+If the options above don’t suit you or are full, don’t worry—here are other options.
 Remember you’ll find even more detail in our Hostels in El Nido guide.

 Best budget hotels in El Nido – TOP budget hotels